B1ue-Dev/HEVC-Video-Extension/README.md

 3. Accept and Install on your system.
 4. Enjoy.

+# Alternative way
+1. Copy this link into your browser: ``ms-windows-store://pdp/?ProductId=9n4wgh0z6vhq``
+2. Microsoft (Windows) Store will open.
+Install it for free.
+3. Enjoy.

 # Disclaimer
 We do not encourage you to download and use this.
 It is better to pay for the $0.99 on the Microsoft Store, since there is a reason why VideoLAN (VLC) have this for free while on Microsoft Store, you need to pay for it.
 Look up for it by yourself.